tab300/Statistica/README.md

 ## Usage

 This gem is for calculation of simple descriptive statistics of a given array of values as described above.
-After follwing the installation instructions above, then the gem is ready for use.
+After following the installation instructions above, then the gem is ready for use.

 There are 14 methods available for an array of numbers.
 They are:

 arithmetic mean           - `get_arith_mean`.

 geometric mean            - `get_geo_mean`.

 harmonic mean             - `get_harm_mean`.

 median                    - `get_median`.

 range                     - `get_range`.

 mode                      - `get_mode`.

 product                   - `get_product`.

 sum                       - `get_sum`.

 variance                  - `get_variance`.

 standard deviation        - `get_stdev`.

 percentile                - `get_percentile(n)`       (e.g. `n = 25` for 25 percentile).

 interquartile range       - `get_interquartile_range` (difference between 75 percentile and 25 percentile).

 relative variance         - `get_relative_variance`.

 coefficient of variation  - `get_coeff_variation`.

 As an example: